thesavant42/yoyo-gogo/README.md

 | D12         | DIR_R            | Direction control for right motors|
 | D13         | SPEED_R          | Speed pulse for right motors|
 | False       | FWD_R            | Is "Fwd" correct?
 Invert if not|

+The DIR_L/DIR_R pin logic is counter-intuitive.
+Default is `0`, which turns the wheel "forward", and a `1` turns the wheel "reverse".
+The opposite side wheel will have logic; that's 1 to go "forward" (relative to the front of the Robot) and 0 to go "reverse".